c4urself/bump2version/README.md

   yourself from releasing unversioned files and/or overwriting unsaved changes.
   Use this option to override this check.

+`--disable-config-comments`
+  This option disables comments in the configuration file, which allows using `#` and `;` as values in multiline search and replacements.

 `--no-configured-files`
   Will not update/check files specified in the .bumpversion.cfg.
   Similar to dry-run, but will also avoid checking the files.